First Time in Moscow Tour with Kremlin visit

 Let’s begin our fascinating trip around the main sights of the Russian capital!

-Your First Time in Moscow?
-Have only one free day and want to take the most of it?
-Then this tour is for you!
-The Moscow Kremlin, Red Square, Christ the Savior Cathedral, Bolshoi Theatre – all the major sights of Moscow in just one day.
-Our savvy guide will make sure you have a great time!
-Read more
+Is this your first time in the Russian capital?
+Do you have only one free day on your trip to Moscow and want to take the most of it?
+Then this private tour is for you.
+The Moscow Kremlin, Red Square, Christ the Savior Cathedral, Bolshoi Theatre – all the major attractions of Moscow can be seen in just one day.
+Pradiz expert tour guides will make sure you have a great time!

 Please book as far in advance as possible.